🎉 Starting May 2026, I will join Lund University as an Assistant Professor in (Geo)AI and Regional Development!

 Welcome!

 I am Ye Hong, a postdoctoral researcher at ETH Zurich, affiliated with the Mobility Information Engineering (MIE) Lab at the Chair of Geoinformation Engineering.
 I also hold a joint appointment at the University of Zurich’s Department of Geography, where I work with the Urban Analytics Group.
+I am also a Global Research Fellow at the Faculty of Social Sciences, Lund University.

 I received my Doctor of Science degree from ETH Zurich, under the supervision of Prof. Martin Raubal and Prof. Konrad Schindler.
 Before that, I obtained a master’s degree in Geomatics from ETH Zurich and a bachelor’s degree in Geographic Information Science and Remote Sensing from Sun Yat-sen University, China.